Soley02/Distributed_Systems_SS20/README.md

 The examples and internet sources should support you by handling the practical part out in the lecture.

 Most links will tend to be readings on architecture itself and some of them will have examples.
-You can find more information regarding the lecuture on my wiki page.
-[Wiki](https://github.com/Soley02/Distributed_Systems_SS20/wiki)
+You can find more information regarding the lecuture on my [Wiki](https://github.com/Soley02/Distributed_Systems_SS20/wiki) page.

-You can find also an excellent introduction for distrubted systems @aphyr's: [An Introduction to Distributed Systems](https://github.com/aphyr/distsys-class)
+An excellent introduction and overview for distrubted systems @aphyr's: [An Introduction to Distributed Systems](https://github.com/aphyr/distsys-class)

 ## Books